How to Identify Pu’er Tea from the Leaf Base

 How to Identify Pu'er Tea from the Leaf Base-3

 The leaf base of ripe Pu'er tea is mostly dark chestnut or black, with the leaves being thin and brittle.
-If the is heavy, there will be obvious carbonization, as if the leaves were roasted by intense fire.
+If the fermentation is heavy, there will be obvious carbonization, as if the leaves were roasted by intense fire.
 Some older leaves may have their surfaces cracked, with veins separating individually, appearing as if the dry leaves had been soaked in water for a long time, becoming brittle and disintegrated.
 However, if the pile-fermentation period is short and the fermentation degree is not heavy, the leaf base may be very similar to that of raw tea.

 Tea Knowledge